Moldedpeanuts/my-javascript-exercises/sortDestructure/README.md

-# Sort an array of strings based on last names
+# Sort an array of strings in alphabetical order based on last names
 We need to sort a given array of strings, where each string represents a name in the format "LastName, FirstName".

 ## Pseudocode